w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 order: 5
 ---

 Captions and summaries provide information that can help navigate and understand tables.
-While not required in every case to meet WCAG2.0, captions and summaries are relatively simple ways to add information that help many.
+While they are not required in every case to meet WCAG 2.0, captions and summaries are relatively simple ways to add information that helps many people.

-* **Captions** can be used to identify tables more easily by associating a table identifier (that acts like a heading) to a table.
-For example, if a screen reader user chooses to navigate from table to table directly the table may be explicitly identified by the caption.
-HTML has a dedicated `<caption>` element for this use case.
+* A **caption** is like a heading for a table.
+Most screen readers announce captions and their users can choose between tables.
+The caption is provided `<caption>` element.

-  Captions are recommended in WCAG 2.0 technique [H39: Using caption elements to associate data table captions with data tables](http://www.w3.org/TR/WCAG20-TECHS/H39).
+  See WCAG 2.0 technique [H39: Using caption elements to associate data table captions with data tables](http://www.w3.org/TR/WCAG20-TECHS/H39) for advice on captions.

 * A **summary** conveys information about the organization of the data in a table and helps users navigate the table.
 For example, if a table has an unconventional structure (as in the examples below), the user can be told in which row or column content can be found.
-It is usually needed with more complex tables.
-HTML4 (and XHTML 1.x) provides a `summary` attribute, take a look at the examples below to see [solutions for HTML5](#summaries-for-more-complex-tables).
+A summary is usually needed for complex tables.
+HTML4 (and XHTML 1.x) provides a `summary` attribute.
+Solutions for HTML5 are below.

-  Summaries are recommended in WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73).
+  See WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73) for advice on the summary attribute.

 If both caption and summary are provided for one table, the summary should not duplicate the caption.